Why is addressing gum disease important?

 What starts as a little tenderness and swelling between molars turns to gums bleeding when flossing and chronic bad breath.
 This then leads to receding gums and loose teeth, and eventually, even adult tooth loss.

 Unfortunately, gum disease isn’t just about chronic bad breath and bleeding gums.
-Besides being the #1 cause of adult tooth loss, there is also a clear link between active gum disease and chronic health disease.
+Besides being the #1 cause of adult tooth loss, there is also a clear link between active gum disease and chronic health issues.

 We must do more than brush our teeth to create optimal health.